 The Alice Springs Future Grid project encompasses a series of sub-projects, each incorporating technical, regulatory, social and economic elements.
-They are designed to holistically transform Alice Springs into a robust, dynamic, renewable Future Grid.
-You can read more details below, but in brief, these are the areas of investigation for each of the main sub-projects:
+They are interdependent and designed to holistically transform Alice Springs into a robust, dynamic, renewable Future Grid.

 Sub-project 1 – Modelling